arcsecond-io/arcsecond-io.github.io/docs/index.md

 # [Oort](https://docs.arcsecond.io/oort)

 The easy-to-use open-source tool to upload any images or data to Arcsecond.io.
-Use by organisations in their Observatory or by individuals.
+Use by organisations in their Observatory Portals or by individuals.

 <br/>

 ---

-**Arcsecond** is a unique and comprehensive cloud platform made by astronomers for astronomers providing all the necessary resources and tools for preparing astronomical observations.
+**Arcsecond** is a unique and comprehensive cloud platform for astronomical observations, made by astronomers for astronomers.

 It is composed of professional tools that help preparing astronomical observations.
 The most advanced and well-known of these tools is iObserve